 A peripheral modifier is also a type of modifier.

-A predicate is a special case of the head function, specifically the head of a clause.
+A predicate is a special case of the head function: it is the head of a clause.

 References